pytorch/test-infra/README.md

 2. `cd torchci` and install dependencies with `yarn install`
 2. Setup your environment variables

     a.
-Copy `torchci/.env.example` to `torchci/.env.local` to create a local copy of your envionrmnet variables.
+Copy `torchci/.env.example` to `torchci/.env.local` to create a local copy of your environmnet variables.
 This will NOT be checked into git

     b.
 For every environment setting defined in there, copy over the corresponding value [from Vercel](https://vercel.com/torchci/torchci/settings/environment-variables) (this requires access to our Vercel deployment)